indongyoo/abc-functional-javascript/README_EN.md

  - Even if the function is ‘asynchronous’, abc.js can make a logic structure as we make a ‘synchronous’ function.
  - There are functions which added the ‘asynchronous control’ feature : each, map, reduce, filter, reject, find, some, every, uniq
  - abc.js provides a HTML template engine of which grammar and function is similar to Jade.
- - abc.js provides functions which wrtie SQL query easier.
+ - abc.js provides functions which write SQL query easier.
  - The line of script file of abc.js is just 808 lines.
 Moreover, it doesn’t have a dependency to another javascript library.
  - abc.js respect underscore.js concept!